flyingrhinonz/catstep/README.md

 - f :               Make output faster by halving the sleep value.
 - i :               Turn on info display at exit.
 You can't turn it off again.
 - l :               Log settings, filename and position in file.
-- p :               Stop playback regardless of how it was started.
+- p :               Pause playback regardless of how it was started.
 You can resume playback with 'a' or 0-9.
 - q :               Quit catstep
 - s :               Make output slower by doubling the sleep value.